any-docs/css/content/reference/properties/index.md

 ---

 A [CSS](/en-US/docs/Web/CSS) **_property_** is a parameter used in a [CSS declaration](/guides/Syntax/Introduction#css_declarations) that lets you style certain aspects of selected elements.
-For example, the {{CSSxRef("opacity")}} property is used to set the opacity of a selected element, allowing you to control if content behind that element is visible:
+For example, the `opacity` property is used to set the opacity of a selected element, allowing you to control if content behind that element is visible:

 ```css
 /* Set 0.8 opacity on <img> elements */